ryedin/site/_development/preparing-an-application.md

 #### Reproducible

-Deterministic builds, common runtimes, and explicit environments ensure that code running succesfully in development will also run successfully and predictably in production.
+Deterministic builds, common runtimes, and explicit environments ensure that code running successfully in development will also run successfully and predictably in production.

 ## Manifests